Half Lord Of The Fishes Pose -Ardha Matsyendrasana

-- Sit with your legs outstretched in front of you (Staff Pose / Dandasana).
-If you find it difficult to sit with a straight spine, sit on a block or pillow, something sturdy.
+- Sit with your legs outstretched in front of you in Staff Pose / Dandasana.

-- Bend your left leg and place the left foot on the outside of your right hip.
+- Lift your right leg and place your right foot on the outside of your left knee.
+Bend your left leg and place the left foot on the outside of your right hip.

 - Stay for 5 to 8 breaths.

-- Helps to restore the spine's natural range of motion.
+- Helps to maintain the spine's natural range of motion.